nadiamariduena/python-intro-2024-privat/11_less-02_rps_rockpaperScissor.md

 ### 🔶 so now we are going to replace a couple of things for the setup with the enum

-- start by hidding the RPS from here
+- start by hiding the RPS from here

 ```python
 class RPS(Enum):